MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 In this example, the segment finds customers who haven't made a purchase in two years and have a high engagement score.

 ### Data completeness scorecard
-Dynamics 365 AI for Customer Insights equip you with a range of insights across the customer lifetime journey.
+AI for Customer Insights equip you with a range of insights across the customer lifetime journey.
 However, how confident can you be in regard to these insights?
 By viewing the Data Completeness Scorecard you can get a sense for the phases for which you have wide entity representation versus the phases for which you should incorporate more data and entities.
-Going left to right, you can view how complete is your data for the ***Awereness, Engagement, Buying and Service*** customer journey stages.
+Going left to right, you can view how complete is your data for the **Awareness, Engagement, Fulfillment (or Conversion), and Service (or Support)** customer journey stages.

 For each of these tiles, green represents good entity coverage, yellow represents medium entity coverage, and red represents poor entity coverage.

 Select a scorecard to see details on the entities used.
-In Dynamics 365 for customer insights, Entities are the datasets you ingest from your various data sources.
+In AI for Customer Insights, entities are the data sets you ingest from your various data sources.

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities.png "Scorecard entities")